What is Blue Light?

 Some patients also enjoy glasses with special lenses that help reflect and/or filter blue light for extended computer use and other activities that include use of blue light emitting devices.

-Talk to Dr. Laura Martin if you’re concerned about your blue light exposure.
+Talk to us if you’re concerned about your blue light exposure.
 We offer a variety of solutions to help protect your eyes from blue light.